ISCHEMIC STROKE / ACUTE THERAPY

 • ASPECTS < 7

-• it seems that even in this group of patients, there may be a benefit of IVT and there may not be an increased risk of bleeding
+• it seems that even in this group of patients, IVT may offer benefits without a concomitant increase in bleeding risk

-• the benefit of IVT was shown in patients with NIHSS > 22 [Frank, 2013]
+• the benefit of IVT was evident in patients with NIHSS > 22 [Frank, 2013]

-• if bleeding risk is further increased (extensive leukoencephalopathy, known microbleeds, etc.) consider direct MT
+• if bleeding risk is further increased (extensive leukoencephalopathy, known microbleeds, etc.), consider direct MT

 • previous ICH